Application of Sharia by country: United Arab Emirates

 Since September 2020, Sharia is applied to matters of personal status for Muslims and to determine blood money amounts, while other aspects of the law, including criminal law and non-Muslim personal status is governed by civil law.
 The federal and local court systems comprises Sharia courts and civil courts.

 In September 2020, corporal punishment was officially removed as a legal form of punishment under UAE federal law.
 Article 1 of the Federal Penal Code was amended in 2020 to state that Sharia applies only to retribution and blood money punishments and the decree defined legal forms of punishment are retribution and blood money punishments, capital punishment, life imprisonment, temporary imprisonment incarceration, detention, and fines.
 Previously the article stated that "provisions of the Islamic Law shall apply to the crimes of doctrinal punishment, punitive punishment and blood money" making flogging, stoning, amputation, and crucifixion technically legal punishments for criminal offences such as adultery, pre-marital sex, and drug or alcohol consumption.

 Uzbekistan

-It has a civil law system.
+Uzbekistan has a civil law system.